dougeby/IntuneDocs/intune/troubleshoot-app-install.md

 	![The Intune Troubleshooting pane.](media/troubleshoot-app-install-01.png)
 7. Select **Managed Apps** from selected device pane.
 A list of managed apps is displayed.
 	![Details of a specific device managed by Intune.](media/troubleshoot-app-install-02.png)

+    > [!Note]
+    > Currently, Intune does not filter out apps based on the OS platform.

 8. Select an app from the list where **Installation Status** indicates a failure.
 	![A selected app that shows installation failure details.](media/troubleshoot-app-install-03.png)